 Inheritance disputes can lead to disagreements and a stressful situation amongst beneficiaries.
 It is up to beneficiaries to decide whether they wish to rent their inherited commercial property or sell it.

 A fully let commercial property will generate rental income from business tenants, and you must pay tax on any profits you make.
 The amount you will pay will depend on your circumstances and whether you are a high-rate taxpayer.
 The UK Government website gives you a useful example of rental income tax.

 7. Inheritance tax on commercial property

 The good news is that you may qualify for Business Property Relief.
 If you transfer business assets, it can reduce your inheritance tax liability by 50% or 100%.
 With commercial property, relief is only available if the building will continue to operate as a business from the premises.
-If you have inherited a commercial property where your primary goal is to profit from rental income than BPR will not be available.
+If you have inherited a commercial property where your primary goal is to profit from rental income, then BPR will not be available.

 Should you sell or rent your inherited commercial property?

 Commercial properties fall into one of these categories:

 Owning one of these in a good location can be incredibly rewarding if you have the experience of managing a commercial property and understanding when to exit if market conditions deteriorate.
 Just like any investment, you must take care of it, and that means regular inspections to ensure that the building is structurally sound, basic fire safety regulations are being met, electrics are compliant, gas appliances are safe and serviced regularly.
 It takes a lot of work, and as a landlord, you are responsible legally.